 What Are the Symptoms of Carbon Monoxide Poisoning?

-There are different levels of carbon monoxide exposure and each level has different side effects on a person.
-It restricts the body’s ability to move oxygen effectively.
+There are different levels of carbon monoxide exposure, each with different side effects on a person.
+It restricts the body's ability to move oxygen effectively.
 The different levels of exposure and their symptoms include:

 Mild Exposure - fatigue, nausea and headaches